AshKGray/GraphEQ/.agent-os/product/decisions.md

 ### Decision

-Adopt MVVM architecture with SwiftUI and Combine for reactive programming.
-Use ExpressionKit for mathematical parsing and CoreGraphics for rendering.
+Adopt MVVM architecture with SwiftUI and ObservableObject for reactive programming.
+Use Expression library for mathematical parsing and CoreGraphics for rendering.

 ### Context